chinmaykatdare05/Cool-Notepad/README.md

 # Cool Notepad

 Welcome to **Cool Notepad**!
-This is a modern, feature-rich text editor built using Python's Tkinter library.
+This is a beginner-friendly text editor built using Python's Tkinter library.
 Whether you're jotting down quick notes or writing extensive documents, Cool Notepad provides a simple yet powerful platform to enhance your productivity.

 ## Features